hotshot07/hotshot07/README.md

 Hi!
-I'm Mayank Arora *(hotshot07)*
+I'm Mayank Arora

-I'm a masters student(computer engineering) at Trinity College, Dublin.
+I'm a SWE at [Hubspot](https://www.hubspot.com).
+I graduated from Trinity College, Dublin with an Integrated Masters in Computer Engineering.
 You can find more about me [here](https://mackweb.in).

 ***